hrgdavor/php_hipster_sql/README.md

 ```

 ## SQL injection and value quoting
-__If you do not concatenate user provided value to the query string yourself !__
+__DO NOT concatenate user provided values to the query string yourself !__

 You get automatic value quoting and safety from SQL injection for free.
 Read more details on the queries expressed as arrays
 [here](doc/array_queries.md).